Korf74/colivia/README.md

 # colivia
-A simple and lightweight chat mini-app using the Actor model
+A simple test with Akka of a mini-chat system